 Families who embrace an organic lifestyle should also put this farm on their to-do list.
 Three generations of the Cabalo family cultivate 10 acres of seasonal produce, all without the use of pesticides.
-Open to the public Fridays-Sundays in October; you have the option of picking your own jack-o-lantern pumpkins, pie pumpkins, and three varieties of apples.
-You can also purchase decorative gourds, corn stalks, unpasteurized apple cider and mini straw bales from the farm – everything you need to decorate your home for the season!
+Open to the public Thursdays thru Sundays in October; you have the option of picking your own jack-o-lantern pumpkins, pie pumpkins, and three varieties of apples.
+The hayrides are free but decorative gourds, corn stalks, unpasteurized apple cider and mini straw bales are available for purchase – everything you need to decorate your home for the season!

 The Berry Ranch

 Open: (no hayride) Mon-Fri 9-3 p.m., (hayride) Mon-Fri 4-6 p.m., Sat 10 a.m.-6 p.m., Sun 1-6 p.m.

 Even after the berries are done for the season, there’s much to do on this entertaining pick-your-own farm.
 Every day through Oct.
 31, the farm offers hayrides to their pumpkin fields where you can pick your own pumpkin (or simply buy one in the farm store).
 There are also tours of the farm, where children can meet friendly cows, turkeys, chickens, sheep and even see how a working beehive operates.
 Just be sure to note that this Boise pumpkin patch operates with cash or check (with ID) only.

 Lisa is a top Idaho Realtor and creator of WeKnowBoise.com.
 Whether buying or selling a home, we provide full-service real estate solutions dedicated to helping our clients achieve their goals.
 From Southeast Boise to the North End, up to Eagle and west to Meridian, or right in the middle of the Boise Bench and downtown - We Know Boise.